Sabotnik/static-site/_posts/2021-02-19-integrated-farming-program-makeover-edition.md

 Nietiwe was one of the original farmers who participated in our [Integrated Farming Program\*](https://empowertz.org/programs/economicempowerment/){: target="_blank" rel="noopener"} and her star shone brightly.
 She emerged as a leader within her cohort and community and quickly began to reap the benefits of her training.

-Nietiwe developed a successful farm on her small parcel of land. **As a vegetable and goat farmer, she has been able to provide a home and nutritious food for her family, pay for her four children’s school fees, and even[invest in a motorcycle](https://empowertz.org/development/2017/05/01/meet-four-of-the-most-empowered-women-in-tanzania/){: target="_blank" rel="noopener"}to use to gather fresh grass for her livestock from more verdant land.** She has also become a teacher of other famers in her community, as well as a para-veterinarian who serves with her knowledge of animal husbandry.
+Nietiwe developed a successful farm on her small parcel of land. **As a vegetable and goat farmer, she has been able to provide a home and nutritious food for her family, pay for her four children’s school fees, and even&nbsp;[invest in a motorcycle](https://empowertz.org/development/2017/05/01/meet-four-of-the-most-empowered-women-in-tanzania/){: target="_blank" rel="noopener"}&nbsp;to use to gather fresh grass for her livestock from more verdant land.** She has also become a teacher of other famers in her community, as well as a para-veterinarian who serves with her knowledge of animal husbandry.

 We know that Nietiwe’s learning and hard work has made a difference in her life, the lives of her children, and the lives of those in her entire community.